SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

    .. literalinclude:: connect3.sas
       :language: php
-      :linenos:

 For more information about writing a connection string, see **Connect to SQream DB with a JDBC Application** and navigate to `Connection String <https://docs.sqream.com/en/latest/third_party_tools/client_drivers/jdbc/index.html#connection-string-examples>`_.

 Launching SAS Viya
 -------------------